Probate Q&A Series

 6. Obtain and Record the Court Order

-Once the judge issues an order confirming your right to inherit, file a certified copy with the county register of deeds.
-This step clears title and allows you to take possession or sell the property.
+Once the court issues an order confirming your right to inherit, file a certified copy with the county register of deeds if needed to affect title to real property.
+This step helps clear title and allows you to take possession or sell the property, subject to estate administration requirements.

 Key Takeaways